 To perform a first, really simplistic analysis, we will only look at a few evaluation metrics:

 - the Total-Loss

-If you don’t know what those metrics are and want to learn about them in details I encourage you to check this blog post that explains everything in depth !
+If you're not familiar with those metrics and want to learn about them in detail I encourage you to check this blog post that explains everything in depth.